Honor Flight

 Dear Louie,

-Think of 200 hundred old men in all states of health, each with an associate, a “Guardian” for the day; veterans in blue jackets and gray hair; guardians in red jackets, some young men or women, some middle-aged, but all most attentive to the very elderly veterans.
-Simple arithmetic places those veterans in the mid-eighties to mid-nineties in age; not so simple an observation places the Veterans in a mode of attention and appreciation for a time to again recall and think of the years gone by, of the friends of yesteryear of the events associated with the years between 1941 and 1945; when “all were young,” and to recall those who were never privileged to grow old and be able to recall.
+Simple arithmetic places those veterans in the mid-eighties to mid-nineties in age; not so simple an observation places the veterans in a mode of attention and appreciation for a time to again recall and think of the years gone by, of the friends of yesteryear, and the events associated with the years between 1941 and 1945 when “all were young.”

-Small boys and bright little four and five-year-old girls smiled and greeted us individually, repetitiously, and with true sincerity.
+Small boys and bright little four and five-year-old girls smiled and greeted us individually, repetitiously, and with genuine sincerity.
 Boy Scouts, youth groups, fathers and mothers, widows and widowers all thanked us and wished us well.
-We were initially embarrassed but soon maturely accepted the greeting and returned the thankful greeting.
-A politician’s rush was experienced by the handshaking and recognition.
-The reception was unexpected but gratifying.
+A politician’s rush was experienced through handshaking and recognition.

 Following the World War II Memorial, we spent minutes to hours at the Korean Memorial, the hallowed memorial to the “police action” of the early fifties.
 This memorial was spiritually spooky-- the setting is on a downslope, about two acres, of low hedges, green in nature; and interspersed are gray, slate gray figures of soldiers walking through the bushes, with rifle, bazooka arms, each soldier is clothed in a slate gray pancho from head to ankles, each is attentive and sad, is observant, cautious and fearful.

-Alongside the field is an eight-foot granite wall with facial etchings of the faces and countenances of soldiers who had served in Korea; pictures had been recorded and are now etched in perpetuity on the wall.
+Alongside the field is an eight-foot granite wall with etchings of the faces and countenances of soldiers who served in Korea; the images are now etched in perpetuity on the wall.
 Rumor has it that soldiers who had served in Korea had located their pictures in the etchings.
-The atmosphere of this Memorial was haunting, and on that cold November day, shivers up and down the back were noted.
-Haunting, chilling, somber, and sadly felt were the moments at the Korean site.

 The sadness was prolonged this day when the Vietnam Memorial was revisited.
 That hallowed walkway of 57,000 names etched in walls of shiny granite, serving as a walkway for women, children, and now what might have been grandchildren of all those victims of such foolish actions of our leaders, such a time of slaughter and degradation of fine young men; a time of death, a time of mashing and smashing of our youths with no reason for such violence and no hope of retrieval of lost bodies and souls in the deltas of Southeast Asia.